-Evaluating a loop expression immediately terminates the current iteration of the innermost loop enclosing it, returning control to the loop head.
+A continue expression, written loop, also has an optional label.
+If the label is absent, then executing a loop expression immediately terminates the current iteration of the innermost loop enclosing it, returning control to the loop head.
 In the case of a while loop, the head is the conditional expression controlling the loop.
 In the case of a for loop, the head is the call-expression controlling the loop.
+If the label is present, then loop foo returns control to the head of the loop with label foo, which need not be the innermost label enclosing the break expression, but must enclose it.